oracle/tribuo/docs/FAQs.md

 exclusively on the pieces they need without additional unnecessary components or third party dependencies.
-If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and it's dependencies; it doesn't pull in TensorFlow, or anything else.
+If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and its dependencies; it doesn't pull in TensorFlow, or anything else.
 This makes it simpler to package up a production deployment; there is a smaller code surface to test, fewer jars, and less space used up with unnecessary things.